blog-banner-image

 The following is a list of eight schools that offer online degree programs in forensic science:

-Bottom line: specifics of each.
-While the field of criminal justice is expansive and encompasses a large array of topics, students in pursuit of a degree in this area of study should expect to become intimately familiar with the criminal justice system, as well as legal theory and philosophy, methods of law enforcement, sociology and law in general.
-Overall, a degree in this field of study prepares a student for a career in any number of areas within criminal justice (particularly with further specialization), but most commonly in law enforcement, corrections, or homeland security.
-Overall, the study of forensic science focuses on the analysis of physical aspects of a specific crime in order to determine the crime’s causes and perpetrators.
-As such, a student pursuing a degree in this field of study will develop extensive knowledge of subjects such as chemistry and biology, toxicology, DNA analysis, forensic anthropology and microscopy, and forensic pathology, as well as forensic reporting, evidence collection, and evidence maintenance.
-In sum, a degree in forensic science will likely prepare a student for a career as a forensic analyst, crime scene technician, forensic toxicologist, DNA analyst, or other vocation related to the field of forensics.
+The bottom line: what to know.
+While the field of criminal justice is expansive and encompasses an extensive array of topics, students in pursuit of a degree in this area of study should expect to become intimately familiar with the criminal justice system, as well as legal theory and philosophy, methods of law enforcement, sociology, and law in general.
+Overall, a degree in this field prepares a student for a career in a wide range of criminal justice areas (particularly with further specialization), but most commonly in law enforcement, corrections, or homeland security.
+Overall, forensic science focuses on analyzing the physical evidence of a specific crime to determine its causes and perpetrators.
+As such, a student pursuing a degree in this field will develop extensive knowledge of subjects such as chemistry and biology, toxicology, DNA analysis, forensic anthropology and microscopy, forensic pathology, forensic reporting, evidence collection, and evidence maintenance.
+A degree in forensic science will likely prepare a student for a career as a forensic analyst, crime scene technician, forensic toxicologist, DNA analyst, or other vocation related to forensic science.

 Writer